powerapi-ng/powerapi-ng.github.io/pages/sensor/hwpc.md

 Usage example : `hwpc-sensor ... -c GROUP1 -e GROUP1_EVENT1 -e GROUP1_EVENT2 -c
 GROUP2 -e GROUP2_EVENT1 ...`

+The events to monitor depend of the formula you are using with the HWPC-sensor and your architecture.
+In each formula tutorial, we will give you a command line to launch the sensor.
+This command line contains the events that are necessary to launch the formula.

 ### Specify Power consumption monitoring

 To make the sensor monitor CPU power consumption, you have to specify an event